shivapbhusal/textpy/README.md

 ## Installation Guidelines
 ### Download TextPy
-Open your terminal and clone the repository using the command below.
+Open the terminal and clone the repository using the command below.
 ```Bash
 git clone https://github.com/shivapbhusal/textpy.git
 ```